Management Response

 Responsible Deadline Status Comments

 Continue operationalizing and strengthen the communication, knowledge management and advocacy strategy.
 A knowledge management and communication strategy will be developed, and in additional to policy dialogues at all levels, the key actors will participante in the UN Women community of practice on Care, decent work, and macroeconomics.
-HQ: Brunella Canu, Programme Analyst; Amber Parkes, Policy and knowledge management specialist Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Ongoing
+HQ: Brunella Canu, Programme Analyst; Amber Parkes, Policy and knowledge management specialist Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Initiated

 Recommendation: In the next phase, the 3R programme should focus on policy development and advocacy with targeted policies and legal provisions that provide services, gender focused social protection, and basic infrastructure, promoting sharing of domestic and care work between men and women, and creating more paid jobs in the care economy, to urgently accelerate progress on women’s economic empowerment.
 The emphasis will be on getting data/evidence in filling the knowledge gaps and strengthening capacities and dialogue around 5R, including integration of the private sector to spur job creation, market access and positive culture [motivation, creativity, productivity and attracting new talent] as entry point to strengthen childcare services, and services, social protection, and basic infrastructure, promoting sharing of domestic and care work between women and men.